Non-thermal Sunyaev-Zeldovich signal from radio galaxy lobes

 It is interesting to consider the recent detection of non-thermal SZ signal from a radio galaxy by \cite{MDCMSNW2017} assuming it to be near the bullet cluster at $z\approx 0.3$.
 With this assumption, the distance of the hotspot from the radio galaxy core is estimated to be $\approx 1$ Mpc.
 The radio power at $5.5$ GHz is $4 \times 10^{28}$ W, over a $2$ GHz bandwidth (S. Malu, 2020, private communication).
 Considering the observed bandwidth, this implies radio power of $2 \times 10^{19}$ W Hz$^{-1}$.
 Considering the angular area of the lobe to be $4' \times 4'\approx 1.35 \times 10^{-6}$ sr, and assuming the minor axis to be half the hotspot distance, as in our model, the radio power turns out to be $3 \times 10^{25}$ W Hz$^{-1}$ sr$^{-1}$.
-Then, with a spectral index of $-1$ ( corresponding to $\alpha=3$), this implies a power at $150$ MHz $\approx 5.5 \times 10^{26}$ W Hz$^{-1}$sr$^{-1}$.
+Then, with a spectral index of $-1$ ( corresponding to $\alpha_p=3$), this implies a power at $150$ MHz $\approx 5.5 \times 10^{26}$ W Hz$^{-1}$sr$^{-1}$.
 This level of radio power is shown with 15 percent measurement uncertainty with a grey horizontal band in Fig. \ref{yvsLrvstj}.
-In this figure, we also show the radio power as a function of $y_{NT}$ for different jet lifetimes $t_j$.
-The jet luminosity is varied between $10^{44}-10^{48}$ ergs$^{-1}$.
+In this figure, we also show the radio power as a function of $y_{\rm{NT}}$ for different jet lifetimes $t_{\rm J}$.
+The jet luminosity is varied between $10^{44}-10^{48}$ erg s$^{-1}$.
 In their paper, \cite{MDCMSNW2017} reported an observed non-thermal SZ distortion with $y=2\times 10^{-5}$.
-Note that in our calculation, the jet luminosity has to be slightly higher than $10^{47}$ ergs$^{-1}$ to explain the observed radio power for a 1 Mpc cocoon.
+Note that in our calculation, the jet luminosity has to be slightly higher than $10^{47}$ erg s$^{-1}$ to explain the observed radio power for a 1 Mpc radio lobe .